newrelic-experimental/newrelic-javascript-apollo-server-express/README.md

 ## Getting Started

-Add this module along with newrelic agent and you will see graphql schema type in the request show up as transacations.
+Add this module along with newrelic agent and you will see graphql schema type in the request show up as transacations in the Newrelic UI.
 ```
 // index.js
 require('@newrelic/apollo-server-express');